krishaamer/green-filter-research/research/literature/sustainability.md

 # Design for Sustainability {#design-for-sustainability}

+“Carbon pricing is not there to punish people.

+It’s there to remind us, when we take travel, heating, consumption decisions that the true cost of fossil fuels comprises not only mining and processing, but also the damage done by the CO2 they release.

+Very simple.”
+Lion Hirth Lion Hirth (n.d.)

 ## What is Sustainability? {#what-is-sustainability}

 *Sustainability* was first mentioned in 1713 by *Hans Carl von Carlowitz* in the context of forestry in his seminal book (Hannß Carl von Carlowitz (1713)) discussing sustainable forest management, today known as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (Peter Kareiva et al. (2011)).
 Contemporary studies have shown *biodiversity* as one key factor to maintain delivery of ecosystem services (Le Provost et al. (2022)).